CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

         numpages: the number of pages with this many decks

     ```python
-    def sample_collection(req):
+    def sample_decks(req):
-        unpack the input dictionary from the request.
-        If num_decks isn't in the dictionary, return an error
+        get num_decks and page from the query string
         grab the most recently edited decks from the database
         if the page is too high, return an error
         chop off all but (at most) num_decks of them at that page